alexanderhenderson/project-campfire/docs/journals/alex.md

         Bugs:
             I noticed that friend requests can be made multiple times.
 I believe this comes from the kindler that will reload matches even if you have already sent a friend request, this ideally needs to be fixed.

+Fork test:
+    Testing if fork updates